 “Simple, spacious, with a little bit of shelliciousness,” this is how Ashwell described Beach cottage chic.
 This type of decor is dominated by white--the walls, distressed furnishings, sofas, and even slipcovers.
 If not white, these elements are mostly accentuated with soft pastels to keep the vibe cordial.

-In an article by Coral Nafie, Cottage Style isn’t a style.
+According to Coral Nafie's decorator's guide article, Cottage Style isn’t a style.
 After all, a cottage is meant to be lived in, to be enjoyed, and is usually the recipient of all the cast-offs from the existing home.
 However, since cottage furnishings and accessories have grown in popularity, they have somehow become a style inspiration.

 According to Nafie, anything (and everything) goes in Cottage Style.
 So how does this style look when combined with Shabby chic?
 Unlike beach cottage chic, which is often spacious and simple, cottage-style shabby chic is cramped with a mix of fabrics used for slipcovers, upholstery, curtains, draperies, table skirts, pillows, and MORE.